Solar in Newport News, VA: 2026 Cost, Savings & Payback

 How much do solar panels cost in Newport News, VA?

-The average cost of a 6kW solar panel system in Newport News is approximately $16,740 before incentives ($2.79/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,718.
-Virginia property tax exemption for solar; net metering at full retail.
+The average cost of a 6kW solar panel system in Newport News is approximately $16,740 before local or state incentives ($2.79/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Virginia property tax exemption for solar; net metering at full retail

 How many peak sun hours does Newport News get?